robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 class attribute `ROBOT_LIBRARY_SCOPE` .
 This attribute must be a string and it can have the following three values:

-`TEST CASE`
+`TEST`
   A new instance is created for every test case.
 A possible suite setup and suite teardown share yet another instance.
-This is the default.

-`TEST SUITE`
+  Prior to Robot Framework 3.2 this value was `TEST CASE`, but nowadays `TEST` is recommended.
+Because all unrecognized values are considered same as `TEST`, both values work with all versions.
+For the same reason it is possible to also use value `TASK` if the library is targeted for RPA_ usage more than testing. `TEST` is also the default value if the `ROBOT_LIBRARY_SCOPE` attribute is not set.

+`SUITE`
   A new instance is created for every test suite.
 The lowest-level test suites, created from test case files and containing test cases, have instances of their own, and higher-level suites all get their own instances for their possible setups and teardowns.

+  Prior to Robot Framework 3.2 this value was `TEST SUITE`.
+That value still works, but `SUITE` is recommended with libraries targeting Robot Framework 3.2 and newer.

 `GLOBAL`
   Only one instance is created during the whole test execution and it